 “Fortunately, there is a way for eligible non-U.S. residents to reclaim a portion or all of their 30% withholding tax,” Sacks concludes.
 “Refund Management Services has successfully completed the most U.S. gaming tax refunds for Canadians and other non-U.S. residents and has never been refused an eligible refund.”

 Founded and owned by a Canadian Chartered Accountant, Refund Management Services (RMS) is the most reputable casino and gaming tax recovery service in the industry.
-As registered agents of the IRS, RMS helps Canadians and other non-U.S. residents recover all or a portion of their taxes up to three years after their winnings have been withheld.
+As registered Certified acceptance agents, RMS helps Canadians and other non-U.S. residents recover all or a portion of their taxes up to three years after their winnings have been withheld.
 With the expertise in gaming-related tax laws, RMS understands all the IRS requirements to ensure that any entitled refund is successfully recovered and only gets paid for successful gambling tax refunds.
 RMS is a member of the Better Business Bureau and the Las Vegas Chamber of Commerce.
 More information can be found at www.RefundManagement.com.